London's green spaces under threat

 Despite a flurry of reports on the vital importance of green spaces and the need to improve access to them, we are working with local campaigners to save many important green spaces in London including an eye-watering set of proposals from Hounslow borough to build on protected Green Belt the size of 200 football pitches.

-But first: some great recent news was that the Park Road Allotments which we wrote about earlier this year have now been saved.
+- 14 October 2022.
+The Park Road Allotments which we wrote about earlier this year have now been saved.

 #1 – 125 hectares of protected greenspace – Hounslow